UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 # Tutorial: Quartus and ModelSim
-by Eddie Hung with Mieszko Lis, Guy Lemieux, and Steve Wilton
+by Eddie Hung with Mieszko Lis, Cristian Grecu, Guy Lemieux, and Steve Wilton

 ## Table of contents